agaparkg/gmail-backend/README.md

   - `routes/index.js`

-- fake data will be located at:
+- data (fake database) will be located at:
   - `db.js`
   - currently its empty because we need to come up with data itself first.